Yashy7singh/Agrim_Intelligence_AI_Powered-_Development/README.md

 ## 🧠 Cursor Usage Documentation
 🔹 3–5 Interesting Prompts Used

-a) App Skeleton Creation
-“Create a basic Personal Expense Tracker web app structure using HTML, CSS, and JavaScript.
-Include a form, list, filter panel, and stats section.”
+1) “Create a basic Personal Expense Tracker web app structure using HTML, CSS, and JavaScript.
+The app should include a section for adding expenses, a list to display them, a filter panel, and a statistics dashboard.
+Use responsive layout and a clean, modern design.
+Keep the JavaScript logic in a separate file (script.js) and prepare the structure to use localStorage for saving expenses.”

-b)Form Logic & Validation
-“Implement a form to add expenses with amount, category, date, and description.
-Validate positive amounts and prevent future dates.”

-c)Filtering System
-“Add category and date range filters to the expense list.
-Include a ‘Clear Filters’ button to reset results.”

-d)Statistics Dashboard
-“Display total spending, total transactions, and spending by category dynamically using JavaScript.”

-e)Dark Mode Feature
+2) "Implement the 'Add Expense' form in JavaScript.
+It should include input fields for amount, category, date, and description.
+Validate that the amount is positive and date is not in the future.
+On submit, save the expense data (as objects) to localStorage and refresh the displayed expense list dynamically."

+3) "Write JavaScript code that loads all expenses from localStorage and displays them in a clean, styled list format (date, category, amount, description).
+Add a delete button next to each item that removes that expense from localStorage and updates the list in real-time."

+4) "Add a filtering feature that allows users to filter expenses by category and date range (from–to).
+Include a 'Clear Filters' button that resets the view to show all expenses.
+Ensure that the filtering works dynamically without reloading the page."

-“Add a dark/light mode toggle button that saves user preference in localStorage.”
+5) “Add a dark/light mode toggle button that saves user preference in localStorage.”